Gå til hovedindhold

 Interrogating power in emerging technologies

 My research is guided by the assumption that emerging technologies are never neutral, new, or immaterial, but deeply embedded in societies, ecologies, historical (dis-)continuities and normative assumptions.
-My PhD project explores subjectivity in the era of datafication, with a focus on how technologies govern bodies and borders.
+Grounded in political theory and Critical Data Studies, I explore how digital technologies reconfigure political rationalities and practices by drawing upon digital twins.

 Prior to CBS, I completed a BA and MA in International and European Governance at the University of Münster and Sciences Po Lille with a focus on Politics, Philosophy, and Economy.